uber/kraken/docs/CONFIGURATION.md

 >   max_replica: 2
 >cluster:
 >   hosts:
 >     dns: origin.example.com:15002
 >```

-## Health check for hash rings
+## Health Check For Hash Rings

 When a node in the hash ring is considered as unhealthy, the ring client will route requests to the next healthy node with the highest score.
 There are two ways to do health check:

-### Active health check
+### Active Health Check

 Origins do health check for each other in the ring as the cluster is usually smaller.
 >origin.yaml
 >```
 >cluster:
 >   healthcheck:
 >     filter:
 >       fails: 3
 >       passes: 2
 >     monitor:
 >       interval: 30s
 Above configures health check ping from one origin to others every 30 seconds.
 If 3 or more consecutive health checkes fail for an origin, it is marked as unhealthy.
 Later, if 2 or more consecutive health checks succeed for the same origin, it is marked as healthy again.
 Initially, all hosts are healthy.

-### Passive health check
+### Passive Health Check

 Agents health checks tracker, piggybacking on the announce requests.
 >agent.yaml
 >```
 >tracker:
 >   cluster:
 >     healthcheck:
 >       fails: 3
 >       fail_timeout: 5m
 >```
-As shown in this example, if 3 or more consecutive announce requests to one tracker fail with network error, the host is marked as unhealthy for 5 minutes.
+As shown in this example, if 3 announce requests to one tracker fail with network error within 5 minutes, the host is marked as unhealthy for 5 minutes.
 The agent will not send requests to this host until after timeout.

 # Configuring Storage Backend Bandwidth on Origin

-When transfering data from and to its storage backend, origins can be configured with download and upload bandwidthes.
-Specially if you are using a cloud storage provider, this is helpful to prevent origins from saturating the network link.
+When transferring data from and to its storage backend, origins can be configured with download and upload bandwidths.
+This is useful when using cloud storage providers to prevent origins from saturating the network link.
 >origin.yaml
 >```
 >backends:
 >   - namespace: .*
+>     backend:
+>       s3: <omitted>
 >     bandwidth:
 >       enabled: true
 >       egress_bits_per_sec: 8589934592   # 8 Gbit
 >       ingress_bits_per_sec: 85899345920 # 10*8 Gbit
 >```